ds-wizard/guide/docs/about/introduction/knowledge-model.rst

 A choice is used with :ref:`multi-choice questions<multi-choice-question>`.
 It only contains a **label** which is presented to the user.

+.. _validation:

+Validation

+Validation is used to define some rules for the answers in Value question type.
+It can be used to check if the answer is in the correct format, or if it is in the correct range.
+If the answer doesn't pass the validation, a warning is displayed to the user, however this does not prevent them from creating a document.

 .. _reference: